dimitarv23/TravelHub/README.md

 - See details about each destination
 - See all hotels
 - See details about each hotel
+- Add a review with comment to a hotel
 - Create a booking
 - Remove his own booking from a certain travel
 - Logout